mattermost/mattermost-plugin-playbooks/README.md

 For more information about contributing to Mattermost, and the different ways you can contribute, see https://www.mattermost.org/contribute-to-mattermost.

-Please visit the [Incident Response developer docs](https://mattermost.gitbook.io/incident-response-plugin/development/contributing) to learn more about contributing to the Incident Response plugin.
+Please visit the [Mattermost Incident Management developer docs](https://mattermost.gitbook.io/incident-response-plugin/development/contributing) to learn more about contributing.